≡ Menu

 Wellness Complete Health Natural Dry Healthy Weight Dog Food

-Wellness Complete Health Natural Healthy Weight Dog Food is one of the best dog foods for dogs that need to shed the extra pounds quick.
-This kibble provides a completed and balanced meal and is made with high-quality ingredients.
+Wellness Complete Health Natural Healthy Weight Dog Food is one of the best dog foods for dogs that need to shed extra pounds quickly.
+This kibble provides a complete and balanced meal and is made with high-quality ingredients.

-The healthy weight formula is an excellent choice for dogs that are overweight and less active.
+The healthy weight formula is an excellent choice for overweight and less active dogs.
 The all-natural dog food contains only premium ingredients and is free of meat by-products, wheat, soy, and corn.

 This is an above-average dog food if you judge it by the quality of ingredients used to make it.